MarketSquare/DbBot/README.md

 Tested and verified on Python 2.7.4 and Robot Framework 2.7.7.

-Robot Framework version 2.7.4 or later is recommended as versions prior to 2.7.4 do not support storing elapsed time for the whole test run or tags.
+Robot Framework version 2.7.4 or later is recommended as versions prior to 2.7.4 do not support storing total elapsed time for test runs or tags.

 How it's used
 -------------
-The script takes one or more output.xml files as input, initializes the database schema, produces the respective insert statements and finally commits the results into database (robot_results.db by default, can be changed with -b or --database).
+The script takes one or more output.xml files as input, initializes the database schema, and stores the respective results into a database (robot_results.db by default, can be changed with -b or --database).

 Usage